mshanken/WSsignup/README.md

 # Critical Impact Sign Up

-This project keeps track of the email sign-up pages and preference pages for Wine Spectator online
+This project keeps track of the email sign-up process for Wine Spectator online from critical impact.